-The goal of this article, the first in a series, is to provide you with crucial information about keeping pet ducks healthy from the time when they are ducklings through adulthood.
-Calling on personal expertise and dependable sources, you will be given detailed information and provided with links and quizzes that prepare you to be the best waterfowl keeper according to a species-oriented approach.
+The goal of this article is to provide you with crucial basic information about keeping pet ducks healthy, from the time they are ducklings through adulthood.
+Using personal expertise and dependable sources, I will share detailed information and provide you with links to more information to prepare you to be the best waterfowl keeper possible.

-In this article you will find the following information covered:
+In this article you will find the following information and answers:

 - What is it like having pet ducks?

 - How to raise and keep ducks ethically.